pachyderm/docs-content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

 ---
 # metadata #
 title: Mount a Repo Locally
-description: Learn how to mount a repository as a local filesystem using the pachctl mount command.
+description: Learn how to mount a repository as a local filesystem using the PachCTL mount command.
 date:
 # taxonomy #
 tags: ["pachctl", "data-operations", "export"]